 The number of Unified Communications Manager subscriber nodes in a cluster cannot exceed 4 subscriber nodes and 4 standby nodes, for a total of 8 subscribers.
 The total number of servers in a cluster, including the Unified Communications Manager publisher node, TFTP server, and media servers, cannot exceed 21.

-The maximum number of Instant Messaging and Presence nodes in a cluster is 6.
+The maximum number of IM and Presence Service nodes in a cluster is 6.